UMAprotocol/UMIPs/UMIPs/umip-23.md

  6) Divide the sushiswap TVL by the uniswapTVL and multiply by 10 USD to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier

-## Backup Calculation of TVL_ALL
+## Backup Calculation of DeFiPulseTVL_ALL

-In the case that the the value from DeFi Pulse for TVL_ALL at expiration is incorrect we should follow the backup procedure below.
+In the case that the the value from DeFi Pulse for DeFiPulseTVL_ALL at expiration is incorrect we should follow the backup procedure below.

-1) Gather all TVL_ALL values from timestamps corresponding to the day the synthetic token expires
+1) Gather all DeFiPulseTVL_ALL values from timestamps corresponding to the day the synthetic token expires
 2) Have a vote to determine which values are contentious
 3) Remove contentious values
 4) Average the remaining values to get the settlement value